Press release · For immediate release

 About ParrotPal Group

 ParrotPal Group builds the first platform designed around a real-time muscle-protection score.
-Its products include the ParrotPal app (700,000+ users, 4.7 stars on the App Store), the women's health brand Turtle Method, and LeanShield, the muscle-safety intelligence layer licensed to clinics and partners. parrotpal.com
+Its consumer apps, ParrotPal and the women's health brand Turtle Method, reach more than one million users across its brands and are rated 4.7 stars on the App Store.
+LeanShield is the muscle-protection intelligence layer offered to clinics and partners as an investigational metric; it is not a medical device. parrotpal.com

 Press contact: jacqui+press@parrotpal.com